Special Report: Myanmar's moves could mean the Rohingya never go home

 “If we rebuild exactly as before, it would be difficult to control for security reasons,” he said.
 “So for security, we have to build systematically so that terrorists can’t hide.”

-Yanghee Lee, the U.N. human rights rapporteur, said the government’s plans revealed an attempt to “socially re-engineer Rakhine” and would create “an apartheid-like situation” in the region.
 “They want to put all the Rohingya in one or several areas which will be more like long-term internment camps where they can monitor very closely,” she said.

 Dozens of refugees told Reuters they want to return to the homes they left.
 Many expressed the fear that the new settlements are part of a government plan to control their movements and will become de-facto internment camps.